-- "28.2.
+- "28.1.
+As earlier stated, there are substantial and glaring differences in the two marks that eliminate identity, similarity, and any likelihood of confusion. - "28.2.
 In appearance and sound, there is no confusing similarity.
 Indeed even if only the words BICYCLE and TRICYCLE are compared, oppose itself admitted that TRICYCLE differs from BICYCLE in a number of ways i.e. spelling and pronunciation." - "28.3.
-The purchasers of the goods involved in this case are likewise of different target markets and ought to be credited with sufficient intelligence as the type knowledgeable in respect of their specific purchases.
-To reiterate, Respondent-applicant is marketing her cards as souvenir items for the Overseas Filipino Workers (OFW) market, "balikbayans" or returning Filipino citizens, and tourists.
-Opposer's cards, on the other hand, are playing cards, and the other products on which the mark BICYCLE is used pertain specifically to card-game related items such as the following publications enumerated in the Opposition: (a) BICYCLE Official Rule of Card Games; (b) Complete Win at Hearts; (c) Complete Win at Hearts; (d) Pinochie is the Name of the Game; and (e) Poker is the Name of the Game. - "28.4.
+The purchasers of the goods involved in this case are likewise of different target markets and ought to be credited with sufficient intelligence as the type knowledgeable in respect of their To reiterate, Respondent-applicant is specific purchases. marketing her cards as souvenir items for the Overseas Filipino Workers (OFW) market, "balikbayans" or returning Filipino citizens, and tourists.
+Opposer's cards, on the other hand, are playing cards, and the other products on which the mark pertain specifically to card-game related BICYCLE is used items such as the following publications enumerated in the Opposition: (a) BICYCLE Official Rule of Card Games; (b) Complete Win at Hearts; (c) Complete Win at Hearts; (d) Pinochie is the Name of the Game; and (e) Poker is the Name of the Game. - "28.4.
 Respondent-applicant's channels of trade differ substantially from that of opposer in that Respondent-applicant's souvenir cards are distributed to a limited clientele of family, personal friends and select souvenir outlets; while opposer's cards cater principally to casinos and consumers interested in traditional card games. - "28.5.
 Other factors, considered, Respondent-Applicant's pricing and such limited clientele further resolves the question of similarity and confusion in favor of Respondent-Applicant. - "29.
 To stress further, in determining whether two trademarks are confusingly similar, the two marks in their entirety as they appear in the respective labels must be considered in relation to the goods to which they are attached; the discerning eye of the observer must focus not only on the predominant words but also on the other features appearing on both labels.
-As demonstrated earlier, the TRICYCLE PINOY SOUVENIR CARDS mark is distinctive and has features which serve to adequately distinguish it from the mark BICYCLE. - "30.
+As demonstrated earlier, the TRICYCLE PINOY SOUVENIR CARDS CONTAINER DESIGN AND PACKAGE (LABEL MARK) mark is distinctive and has features which serve to adequately distinguish it from the mark BICYCLE. - "30.
 As has been counseled in cases decided by the Supreme Court including but not limited to Mighty Corp. vs. E. & J. Gallo Winery, it is likewise important to examine the commercial impression likely to be conveyed by the trademarks when used in conjunction with the respective goods of the parties.
 A practical approach to the problem of similarity and dissimilarity is to go into the whole of the two trademarks in their manner of display.
 Inspection should be undertaken from the viewpoint of the purchaser.
 The trademarks should be compared and contrasted with the purchaser's memory of the trademark.
 Some such factors as sound, appearance, form, style, shape, size or format, color, ideas connoted by the marks, as well as setting in which words appear may be considered.
 For this purpose, what confronts the consumer and the public must be considered and calls for a further comparison of the packaging of each of Respondent-applicant's and opposer's deck of cards.

-4 Paragraph 19 of Verified Notice Of Opposition
+Paragraph 19 of Verified Notice Of Opposition